The Baruch College Faculty Handbook

-InTech is made up of the Course Management Unit (institution portal design and development, departmental computer based training (CBT) and computer based assessment (CBA) projects and other methods for implementing technology assisted course management, learning, or assessment.), Media Resources (Instructional Media and Special Event Media) and Web Development.
+Instructional Technology is made up of three units: Course Management (technology-assisted course management, learning, and assessment.), Media Resources (Instructional Media, Video Services, and Special Event Media) and Web Development.

-InTech works with faculty to advance, facilitate, and enhance teaching and learning through appropriate integration of technology with teaching.
+Together, Instructional Technology works with faculty to advance, facilitate, and enhance teaching and learning through appropriate integration of technology with teaching.
 This partnership includes, but is not limited to, empowering faculty through training, development of new and existing teaching tools and management of the instructional technology infrastructure.
-InTech's direct and indirect services support the overall teaching and learning goals of the college.
+The area's direct and indirect services support the overall teaching and learning goals of the college.

 To deliver successful learning solutions in partnership with faculty by understanding their needs and exceeding their expectations.
-Members of InTech will achieve this goal through professionalism, expertise, teamwork and continuous self-assessment.
+Members of Instructional Technology will achieve this goal through professionalism, expertise, teamwork and continuous self-assessment.

 This brief overview identifies the learning technologies available to faculty at Baruch College.
 Some faculty may require greater support in developing their own personal teaching style with technology.
-Those faculty members should contact Jim Russell, Director of Instructional Technology at (646) 312-4895 or Jim_Russell@baruch.cuny.edu.
+Those faculty members should contact our Instructional Designer, Kevin Wolff, through the Help Desk at (646) 312-1010 or through email at firstname.lastname@example.org.

 Training Sessions on Instructional Technologies

 Several options exist for training with Instructional Technologies at Baruch.
-Training sessions may also be hosted by a department or group of faculty members by contacting Jim Russell at 646-312-4895.
+Training sessions may also be hosted by a department or group of faculty members by contacting Kevin Wolff, as above.